International Exhibition

 THE EUCHARISTIC MIRACLES OF THE WORLD

-The touring exhibit originally designed and created by Blessed Carlo Acutis
+The touring exhibit designed and created by Blessed Carlo Acutis

 Blessed Carlo Acutis